 We will continue to monitor any state tax filing extensions and provide updates accordingly.

 Any advice contained in this communication, including attachments and enclosures, is not intended as a thorough, in-depth analysis of specific issues.
 Nor is it sufficient to avoid tax-related penalties.
 This has been prepared for information purposes and general guidance only and does not constitute professional advice.
 You should not act upon the information contained in this publication without obtaining specific professional advice.
 No representation or warranty (express or implied) is made as to the accuracy or completeness of the information contained in this publication, and CohnReznick LLP, its members, employees and agents accept no liability, and disclaim all responsibility, for the consequences of you or anyone else acting, or refraining to act, in reliance on the information contained in this publication or for any decision based on it.

 InsightA review of the American Rescue Plan Act: Tax provisions, grant and loan program updates, new funding, and moreRead about the COVID-19 relief act’s tax changes for individuals and businesses (including ERC and EITC), grant and loan programs, new funding, and more.

 Content HubCohnReznick Tax AlertsCatch up on regulations, guidance, and other updates from Washington, the IRS, and state and local authorities, and sign up for Alerts via email or social media.

-TopicThe C-Suite DashboardExplore insights on today’s top issues for executives: Tax and policy news; the future of work; environmental, social, and governance (ESG) factors; and more.
+TopicThe C-Suite DashboardExplore insights on top issues for executives: Tax and policy news; infrastructure opportunities; environmental, social, and governance (ESG) factors; and more.

 TopicCoronavirus Resource CenterIn addition to devastating health implications, the spread of the Coronavirus (COVID-19) and related market uncertainties are having major impact on financial and operational performance.
 Explore the content in this resource center and contact one of our professionals to learn how you can manage your business risks and prepare for future disruptions.